rdeusser/kompose/docs/maven-example.md

 # Fabric8 Maven Plugin + Kompose:
-Let's deploy a Springboot Java application with Docker Compose file using Fabric8 Maven Plugin to Kubernetes or OpenShift.
+Let's deploy a Springboot Java application with Docker Compose file using Fabric8 Maven Plugin to Kubernetes.

 ##### Requirements
 * Linux or MacOS or Windows